tsmx/secure-config/README.md

 Different keys for each configuration environment are strongly recommended.

-## Generating encrypted entries
+## Generating an encrypted configuration

 ### Option 1: secure-config-tool

-For better convenience I provided a very basic [secure-config-tool](https://www.npmjs.com/package/@tsmx/secure-config-tool) to easily generate the encrypted entries.
+For better convenience I provided a very basic [secure-config-tool](https://www.npmjs.com/package/@tsmx/secure-config-tool) to easily generate encrypted configuration files with an otional HMAC.

 ### Option 2: NodeJS crypto functions

-You can simply use `crypto` functions from NodeJS with the following snippet to create the encrypted entries:
+You can also simply use `crypto` functions from NodeJS with the following snippet to create the encrypted entries in a configuration file on your own:

 ```js
 const crypto = require('crypto');